 CPRIT requires award recipients to submit an annual progress report.
-These reports summarize the progress made toward the research goals and address plans for the upcoming year.
-In addition, fiscal reporting, human studies reporting, and vertebrate animal use reporting will be required as appropriate.
-Continuation of funding is contingent upon the timely receipt of these reports.
+These reports summarize the progress made toward the research goals documented in the grant award contract and address plans for the upcoming year.
+In addition, fiscal reporting and human studies reporting will be required as appropriate.

+CPRIT will review annual progress reports and continuation of funding is contingent upon the timely receipt of these reports and documentation of sufficient progress toward completing project goals.
 Failure to provide timely and complete reports may waive reimbursement of grant award costs and may result in the termination of award contract.
 Forms and instructions will be made available at www.cprit.texas.gov.

-12. REQUIREMENT TO DEMONSTRATE AVAILABLE FUNDS
+11. REQUIREMENT TO DEMONSTRATE AVAILABLE FUNDS

 Texas law requires that prior to disbursement of CPRIT grant funds, the award recipient must demonstrate that it has an amount of funds equal to one-half of the CPRIT funding dedicated to the research that is the subject of the award.
-A grant recipient that is a public or private institution of higher education, as defined by §61.003, Texas Education Code, may credit toward the Grant Recipient's Matching Funds obligation the dollar amount equivalent to the difference between the indirect cost rate authorized by the federal government for research grants awarded to the Grant Recipient and the 5% indirect cost limit imposed by §102.203(c), Texas Health and Safety Code.
+A grant recipient that is a public or private institution of higher education, as defined by \$61.003, Texas Education Code, may credit toward the Grant Recipient's Matching Funds obligation the dollar amount equivalent to the difference between the indirect cost rate authorized by the federal government for research grants awarded to the grant recipient and the 5% indirect cost limit imposed by \$102.203(c), Texas Health and Safety Code.
 Grant applicants are advised to consult CPRIT's Administrative Rules, chapter 703, section 703.11, for specific requirements regarding demonstration of available funding.
 The demonstration of available matching funds must be made at the time the award contract is executed, and annually thereafter, not when the application is submitted.

-13. CONTACT INFORMATION
+12. CONTACT INFORMATION

-13.1.
+12.1.
 Helpdesk